villano-lab/nrCascadeSim/paper/paper.md

 # Models Used

-When modeling deposits from neutron capture events, we want to look at the recoil of the nucleus as a result of these cascades.
-To determine how much energy is deposited, we must track how much the nucleus slows down between steps of the cascade as well as how each state change affects the nucleus' travel.  `nrCascadeSim` assumes a constant deceleration that results from the nucleus colliding with other nearby nuclei.
-This means that it must simulate, along with the steps of the cascade, the time between each state &mdash; to calculate how much the nucleus slows down.
-And it must also simulate the angle between the nucleus' momentum before a decay and the momentum boost (gamma ray) resulting from the decay &mdash; to calculate the resulting momentum.
+When modeling deposits from neutron capture events, we want to look at the recoil of the atom as a result of these cascades.
+To determine how much energy is deposited, we must track how much the atom slows down between steps of the cascade as well as how each state change affects the atom's kinetic energy.  `nrCascadeSim` assumes a constant deceleration that results from the atom colliding with other nearby electrons and nuclei.
+This means that it must simulate, along with the steps of the cascade, the time between each state &mdash; to calculate how much the atom slows down.
+And it must also simulate the angle between the atom's momentum before a decay and the momentum boost (gamma ray) resulting from the decay &mdash; to calculate the resulting momentum.
 The time between steps is simulated as an exponentially-decaying random variable based on the state's half-life, and the angle is simulated as having a uniform distribution on the surface of a sphere.
-Cascade selection is weighted by isotope abundance and cross-section as well as the probability of the energy level.
+Cascade selection is weighted by isotope abundance [@abundances,@nudat2] and cross-section as well as the probability of the energy level.
 In existing levelfiles, energy levels are derived from [@Ge] for germanium and from [@Si] for silicon.

 The above process models the recoil energies, and the output gives both the total recoil energy for a cascade as well as the energy per step.
 For some applications, this may be the desired output, or the user may already have a particular process they will use for converting this energy to what they wish to measure.
 However, we also include, for convenience, the ionization yield and ionization energy of these recoils.
 Ionization yield is a fraction that, when multiplied by the energy, gives the ionization energy, and ionization energy is the amount of energy that would be read out if an otherwise equivalent electron recoil were to occur.
 This calculation is useful because many solid-state detectors read out the ionization energy for nuclear recoils.
 This ionization yield assumes the Lindhard model [@lindhard].

 Figure \ref{LindvSor_fig} compares the normalized frequencies of ionization energies from the Lindhard [@lindhard] model with the Sorensen [@sorensen] yield model, which is applied after the simulation using Python, and applies detector resolution models applied to both.
 This figure demonstrates one example of user-applied analysis utilizing the energy deposits at each step instead of the ionization energy.

 ![An overlaid histogram showing an example use case in which points are generated and then multiple yield models and resolutions are applied.
 The "Small Res (1/5)" histograms have Gaussians with 1/5 of the width of their counterparts. \label{LindvSor_fig}](SorVsLin_fig.pdf)

 # Statement of Need

+The goal of this software is to simplify the computation of the nuclear recoil spectrum following neutron capture for a variety of applications.
+These include nuclear recoil calibrations for dark matter direct detection and coherent neutrino detection (CE$\mathrm{\nu}$NS).
+In these cases as the particle detection has become more sensitive (detectors having a lower energy threshold) it is now possible to use the capture-induced nuclear recoil events for detector calibrations.
+Additionally, thermalized neutrons will provide large backgrounds that have heretofore not been modeled.
+The key roadblock to studying these scenarios is the complexity of calculating the nuclear recoil spectrum.

-`nrCascadeSim` allows users to generate nuclear recoil simulations that reflect a variety of single-element detector setups.
+`nrCascadeSim` addresses this need by allowing users to generate nuclear recoil simulations that reflect a variety of single-element detector setups.
 The energy levels that the recoiling nuclei may pass between and their respective lifetimes are customizable, and multiple isotopes of the same element can be present within the same simulation.
-Pre-defined energy level files exist for silicon and germanium, which are constructed from the data in [@abundances] and [@nudat2].
-Output values include energy deposits at each step along each individual cascade, total kinetic energy deposits, and ionization energy deposits, making them useful for a variety of applications, including nuclear recoil calibrations for dark matter direct detection or coherent neutrino detection (CE$\mathrm{\nu}$NS).
+Pre-defined energy level files exist for silicon and germanium, which take into account the natural abundance data of each isotope in [@abundances] and [@nudat2].
+Output values include energy deposits at each step along each individual cascade, total kinetic energy deposits, and ionization energy deposits.

 # State of the Field

-While there are tools, such as the GEANT4 [@Geant4] framework, that allow users to simulate neutron capture, existing tools are not built specifically for neutron capture-based nuclear recoils as `nrCascadeSim` is and therefore uses some underlying assumptions that
-`nrCascadeSim` does not.
+While there are tools, such as the GEANT4 [@Geant4] framework, that allow users to simulate neutron capture, existing tools are not built specifically for neutron capture-based nuclear recoils as `nrCascadeSim` is and therefore uses some underlying assumptions that `nrCascadeSim` does not.
 The main approximation often used in GEANT4 that we avoid in `nrCascadeSim` is that all recoils decay directly to the ground state.
 While this works for some applications, it is necessary to be more precise when an accurate spectrum of neutron capture-based recoils is needed for analyses such as calibration or background subtraction.

+Recently, the power of the neutron capture-induced events has been acknowledged in the CE$\mathrm{\nu}$NS field [@crab].
+That initial study, however, used the FIFRELIN code [@PhysRevC.82.054616], which was originally developed for modeling fission fragments and has been updated to use statistical models of gamma emission for the purpose of modeling fission-fragment deexcitation [@FIFRELIN].  `nrCascadeSim` takes the complementary approach of beginning with small to medium-sized nuclei and modeling the cascades in more exact detail.
+The goal is for the code to be extended to heavier nuclei but still using this detailed approach.

 # Acknowledgements

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics (HEP) under Award Number DE-SC0021364.

 # References